da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 1. Download a hibernate properties file [template](https://raw.github.com/da-nrw/DNSCore/master/ContentBroker/src/main/xml/hibernateCentralDB.cfg.xml.postgres).
 1. Save the file as hibernateCentralDB.cfg.xml in an arbitrary temporary directory on your local box.
 1. Edit the following entry to match your hostname and port.
+For a default postgres installation on a fresh box you can set hostname to localhost and port to 5432.

-    property: connection.url -> jdbc:postgresql://hostname:port/contentbroker
+    property: connection.url -> jdbc:postgresql://hostname:port/[dbname]

 1. In order to create the database scheme let the application know that it has the right to do so: